 The one of the UNESCO sites is home to a special breed of cherry trees, graceful architecture, beautiful gardens.

 Ninna-ji, a temple complex in northwestern Kyoto is a walkable distance from nearby Ryoan-ji and Kinkaku-ji.
 The temple is one of the many great temples in Kyoto which are listed as World Heritage Sites.
 This temple is the center of the Omuro sect of Shingon Buddhism.
 It was founded in 888 by the reigning emperor.
-Over many centuries, a member of the Imperial Family used to serve as Ninna-ji’s head priest, and the temple was also known as Omuro Imperial Palace.
+The temple was also known as Omuro Imperial Palace.
+As many centuries, a member of the Imperial Family used to serve as Ninna-ji’s head priest.

 The oldest buildings here date back to the beginning of the Edo Period in the early 1600s.
 Among them are the main hall (Kondo), the Kannon Hall, the Nio-mon front gate (a gate with Buddhist images on either side) , the Chu-mon inner gate and the five-storied pagoda.